UKCloud/documentation/articles/azure/azs-sco.md

 Within 4 hours of accepting an order (shorter deployment times are typically achieved and can be prioritised upon request), UKCloud will create the customer's Primary Administrator account and send a Welcome Pack which includes the URL for the UKCloud Customer Portal, and the getting started guide.

 We've created several articles, guides and FAQs to help you get up and running quickly and easily.
-These are available within the [Knowledge Centre](https://docs.ukcloud.com/).
+These are available within our [Knowledge Centre](https://docs.ukcloud.com/).

 In addition, you will be assigned a Customer Success Manager (CSM) to provide any assistance required during the first 90 days of the service.